Railcards, 0% overdrafts and discount cards; banks love reeling new students in with goodies, and the latest batch of accounts are out.

 - Arranged overdraft cost: No fees

 How do I get the railcard?
 To get the railcard, you'll need to open a Santander 123 Student Account for the first time and make the £500/term pay-in.
-You must register for online banking, which will take 7-10 days to set up, then enter a special code for the railcard website, which is valid for 60 days ONLY.
-Make sure you enter the code within the time-frame, as they won't issue you another code.
+You must register for online banking, which will take 7-10 days to set up, then enter a special code on the railcard website, which is valid for 60 days ONLY.
+Make sure you enter the code within the timeframe, as they won't issue you another code.
+You'll get your railcard within five working days of ordering.

 Can I get the railcard if I'm in Northern Ireland?
-Unfortunately the railcard isn't valid in Northern Ireland, although the overdraft still makes it a decent option.
+Unfortunately the railcard isn't valid in Northern Ireland, although the overdraft still makes this account a decent option.

 What should I avoid with this account?
 Go into an unauthorised overdraft, and the fees are huge, so avoid at all costs.
 Arranged overdrafts aren't permitted above the set limits.